Tuesday November 24, 2009, By ALLAN KOAY

 "We managed to get him inside by entering from the basement.
 Once he was in there, he was really amazed.
 He told us: ‘You have such a beautiful forest inside the airport which no other airport in the world has.
 Why don’t you open it up?’
 I thought he was right," said Umar.

-Unique landscape: The rainforest in the Kuala Lumpur International Airport is a one-of-a-kind feature, and passengers at KLIA will soon have the chance to take a walk through the glass enclosure and experience the forest up close.
+Unique landscape: The rainforest in the Kuala Lumpur International Airport is a one-of-a-kind feature, and passengers at KLIA will soon have the chance to take a walk through the glass enclosure and experience the

 So, passengers will soon be able to walk through the rainforest along a wooden walkway and come out of the glass enclosure on the other side.
 This feature has more advantages than is apparent.